Svampp/UnityProjects/C# (Unity projects)/Downfall/README.md

-A small RPG game in which the player communicates with NPCs, completes their tasks and fights enemies.
+A compact RPG game where the player interacts with NPCs, completes quests, and battles enemies.
-The codes are contained in Assets --> Scripts